NotBrianZach/thoughts/Religion.md

 * silver rule over the golden rule (do not do unto others as you would not have them do unto you) ** existential vs universal quantification
-* stochastic gradient descent - infinitely - the blessing of sisyphus
+* stochastic gradient descent - infinitely - the blessing of zen sisyphus
-* most fundamental ethical principles?
+* most fundamental ethical principles? (graphs?)
 ** freedom
 ** fairness
 ** ?